Boris-Barboris/dsubs/arch/Roadmap.rst

 	We're in 2d space, so let's use quadrtree.
 Contained element - AABB.
 	Each renderable entity should expose an interface to get it's bounding box.
 	Camera view frustrum is bounded as well - that's how we get elements to draw.
-	Not only leafs of a tree can contain elements, but event the root (that makes an object always renderable), this is helpful when object sizes are unbounded.
+	Not only leafs of a tree can contain elements, but even the root: this is helpful when object sizes are unbounded.
 	GUI elements move or change rarely.
 World-space objects, on the other hand, do so frequently, many of them do so every frame.
 Tree update must be fast.
 	Caching is a must.
-Also, we're not forced to have a fixed tree root, when we're out of bounds, we can just build an upper layer and shift the root.
+Also, we're not forced to have a fixed tree root, when we're out of bounds, we can just build a new upper layer and shift the root up.

 Game mechanics: